YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 .. note::
     As the rollback for P to accept replication from B is more complex, may involve more data than the regular LMS rollback, and may involve reading journal records sequentially; it may take longer.
 In scripting for automating operations, there is no need to explicitly test whether B is behind P - if it is behind, the Source Server will fail to connect and report an error, which automated shell scripting can detect and effect a rollback on P followed by a reconnection attempt by B. On the other hand, there is no harm in P routinely performing a rollback before having B connect - if it is not ahead, the rollback will be a no-op.
 This characteristic of replication is unchanged from releases prior to V5.5-000.
-YottaDB/GT.M's responsibility for the rolled off transactions ends once it places them in the Unreplicated Transaction Log.
+YottaDB's responsibility for the rolled off transactions ends once it places them in the Unreplicated Transaction Log.
 Ultimately, business logic must determine whether the rolled off transactions can simply be reapplied or whether other reprocessing is required.
-YottaDB/GT.M's $ZQGBLMOD() function can assist application code in determining whether conflicting updates may have occurred.
+YottaDB's $ZQGBLMOD() function can assist application code in determining whether conflicting updates may have occurred.

 The following example creates this scenario.